Financial-Times/ft-origami/docs/developer-guide/build-service.md

 # Using the build service

-If building modules sounds like a lot of work, you can let someone else do it for you and use our **build service**, which performs all the build steps in the [Installing modules manually]({{site.baseurl}}/docs/developer-guide/building-modules) on a central build server and then serves your requested bundles directly to your user's browser.
+If building modules sounds like a lot of work, you can let someone else do it for you and use our **build service**, which performs all the build steps in [Installing modules manually]({{site.baseurl}}/docs/developer-guide/building-modules) on a central build server and then serves your requested bundles directly to your user's browser.

 This is especially useful for bootstrapping early stage prototypes as well as building hacks, experiments, and adding components to existing sites that weren't built with Origami in mind.
 The service offers high availability, reliability, HTTPS with the same hostname and path, and its own CDN cache layer, so can be used for client-side requests.